jeremyrchow/Residential_Data_Analysis/README.md

 ## Jeremy Chow
 ## 9/19/2019

+This data came from an anonymous company and it came with the following questions:

-**1. What data would you exclude from analysis for being unreliable or potentially a block instead of an actual booking?**
+## 1. What data would you exclude from analysis for being unreliable or potentially a block instead of an actual booking?

 I’m going to first approach this from a different angle: what are the indicators of a real booking?
 The strongest indicator of a legitimate booking we can see in this dataset is when the price for a